Gondolav/gondolav.github.io/index.md

 The food safety seems indeed correlated to the risk assessed by the inspectors.
 We can see that the most sensitive facilities are the one taking care of children, elders or hospital patients, and that they indeed have a low fail rate as concluded earlier.
 Furthermore, the establishments with the highest fail rate are mainly marked as not risky, which fits the previous observations.

 # II.
-Fast-food restaurant chains
+Some interesting facts about fast-food restaurant chains

 Fast-foods restaurants are undeniably forming a huge sector of modern catering and are well-known to the average consumer.
 Conducting a study about the popular chains located in Chicago is a good way to reveal insights about food quality in these establishments and find out how they compare to one another.
 We selected the chains that had the largest number of open restaurants in the city in order to have stable and accurate data.
 Let's take a look at their inspection result distribution: